-Recently, the Center for Internet Security (CIS) released its next revision of the Top 20 Critical Security Controls.
+Recently, the Center for Internet Security (CIS) released its next revision of the Top 20 Security Controls.

 Initially developed by the SANS Institute, these controls have been used by organizations both large and small.
 By adopting these sets of controls, organizations can prevent the majority of attacks.